World Oceans Day: let’s prevent paper pollution in the ocean together

 The leftover sludge of ink, chemicals and water is either buried in a landfill or burned at the paper mill for energy.

-Paper manufacturing requires huge quantities of water.
-That’s why paper mills are usually located near lakes and waterways.
 Water discharged from the manufacturing process is high in organic matter.
 This leads to eutrophication.
 It’s when organic pollutants nourish phytoplankton, which then reproduce rapidly and consume so much oxygen that fish and other species die.

-Using PDFfiller already saves at least 87.9 trees per month.
+According to the surveyed data we collected from our customers, using pdfFiller already saves at least 87.9 trees per month.
 When it comes to water, you can’t think about proper figures.

 Ocean provides over 70 percent of the oxygen we breathe and over 97 percent of the world’s water supply.
 Ocean pollution does not only affects marine life and their environment, it also affects mankind.